mattjarn/JOGL-everything-combined/README.md

 # JOGL-everything-combined
 Shadows, Textures, Lights, Skybox, Camera Movement, Light Movement, and Models.
-(Everything combined)
+(Everything combined).

 Keyboard Input:
-w - zoom in with the camera
+w - zoom in with the camera.
-s - zoom out with the camera
+s - zoom out with the camera.
 a – move the camera a small amount in the negative-U direction (“strafe left”). d – move the camera a small amount in the positive-U direction (“strafe right”). e – move the camera a small amount in the negative-V direction (“move down”).